eramit11/fastapi-learning/README.md

-# FastAPI Complete Guide - Learning Website 🚀
+# FastAPI Complete Guide - 🚀

 A modern, interactive, and beautifully designed website for learning FastAPI from scratch.
 Perfect for beginners, developers, and anyone interested in building high-performance APIs with Python.